Three Sisters

 Join us for the MACH 33 Festival for readings of the MACH 33 plays and readings of selections from the Launchpad plays!

-Immersive Futures Jams
+October Immersive Futures Jam

 Immersive Futures (IF) Jam is a weekend-long event, led by futurist Stuart Candy.
 The cohort of participants will be drawn from the undergrads / grads / postdocs / JPL community to explore how our world could look decades from now, across domains like climate, AI, energy, and biotech.
 During this intensive weekend (October 10, 6-9pm; October 11 and 12, 10am-5pm), participants will render these imagined scenarios as interactive performances, to think and feel at a visceral level with researchers and others and through a series of scenarios developed in workshop.